iExecBlockchainComputing/documentation/for-developers/your-first-app.md

 ##### Consuming a dataset

-The **dataset** is downloaded and unencrypted in the `IEXEC_IN` directory and get it's name exposed to the application via `IEXEC_DATASET_FILENAME`.
+The **dataset** file is downloaded and unencrypted in the `IEXEC_IN` directory and gets its name exposed to the application via `IEXEC_DATASET_FILENAME`.

 The **dataset** address is also exposed via `IEXEC_DATASET_ADDRESS`.

 #### App developer secret

-The developer use an **app developer secret** to inject an immutable secret into the application.
+The developer uses an **app developer secret** to inject an immutable secret into the application.

 ##### Provisioning an app developer secret

-The app developer push an **app developer secret** to the Secret Management Service.
+The app developer pushes an **app developer secret** to the Secret Management Service.

 Once pushed, an **app developer secret** cannot be modified.